 After studying the Influencer industry in Singapore and Australia since 2010, this year, I will be kicking off brand new fieldwork to study the Influencer and internet celebrity industry in Scandinavia.
-I’ll begin in Stockholm and hope to establish as many industry and academic contacts as possible for future visits.
-If you know of any Stockholm/Sweden/Scandinavia-based Influencer talent firms, digital media agencies, social media marketing companies, people in related industries, as well as researchers who work in similar areas, could you please introduce us?
+I’ll begin in Sweden and hope to establish as many industry and academic contacts as possible for future visits.
+If you know of any Sweden/Scandinavia-based Influencers, Influencer talent firms, digital media agencies, social media marketing companies, people in related industries, as well as researchers who work in similar areas, could you please introduce us?
+I am also hoping to speak to people in the fashion industry who adopt digital marketing techniques.
 I will send you Pusheen stickers in kind and coffee/beer when we next meet!

 Below is a brief blurb about my project and myself.
 Please feel free to circulate this.

 Social media influencers in Swedish and Scandinavian retail by Dr Crystal Abidin

 Dr Crystal Abidin in a sociocultural anthropologist who focuses on vernacular internet cultures, particularly young people’s relationships with internet celebrity, self-curation, and vulnerability.
 She is most known for her work on Influencers, a multimedia form of vocational internet celebrity, and is presently working on projects in East Asia, the Asia Pacific, and Scandinavia.
 Crystal is Postdoctoral Fellow with the Media Management and Transformation Centre (MMTC) at Jönköping University, supported by Handelsrådet (Swedish Retail and Wholesale Development Council), and Adjunct Research Fellow with the Centre for Culture and Technology (CCAT) at Curtin University.